kostia/jquery.videosequence/README.md

 ### Specs

+The unit specs are run in the Tranis-CI.
+Please make sure they all pass before submitting a pull-request.

 ```bash
 jasmine-node test/spec/
 ```

 ### Integration

+Since MSE is still a  bleeding edge technology, there is no way to actually assert that it works, except to try it out in a browser.

+The integration specs are __not__ run in the Tranis-CI.
+Please make sure they all pass in your browser before submitting a pull-request.

 * Go to `test/integration`.
 * Start test app server with `node app.js`.